CICLe: Conformal In-Context Learning for Largescale Multi-Class Food Risk Classification: Empirical Analysis

 An estimate of the capabilities of *-MAX-$k$ vs. *-CICLe is shown in Figure~\ref{fig:conformal_performance}: CP leads to more concise prediction sets (i.e. smaller sets at the same set accuracy) than GPT-MAX-$k$.
 In contrast to max-$k$, CP produces shorter sets if the classifier has a high certainty on the true class.
 Nevertheless, classifiers with lower overall performance will improve on max-$k$'s accuracy only at larger sets.
 This is also reflected in Table~\ref{tab:results_prompting}: GPT-CICLe performs better or at least equal to GPT-MAX-$k$ in all tasks.

-\textbf{Focusing on GPT-CICLe,} Table~\ref{tab:results_prompting} shows that it outperforms its base classifier TF-IDF-LR on all tasks as well as all reduced prompting baselines for three out of four tasks.
+\textbf{Focusing on GPT-CICLe}, Table~\ref{tab:results_prompting} shows that it outperforms its base classifier TF-IDF-LR on all tasks as well as all reduced prompting baselines for three out of four tasks.
 For higher numbers of classes, the performance of GPT-CICLe drops in $\mathcal{C}_{low}$ compared to the other prompts (see Table~\ref{tab:results_prompting_extended}).
-We attribute this to the higher $\alpha$ in these cases: here we sacrifice CP-guarantees for faster prediction.
+We attribute this to the higher $\alpha$ in these cases: here we sacrifice CP guarantees for faster prediction.
 GPT-CICLe also produces the lowest prompt lengths at the same $F_1$ (Table~\ref{tab:results_prompting}).
 Here, we argue, that the base classifier used by GPT-MAX-$k$ and GPT-CICLe is able to produce more concise contexts for the LLM than simple cosine similarity.
 While this is already a step towards energy-efficient prompting, CICLe can avoid accessing the LLM completely in some cases: the extent depends on the task and the $\alpha$, but ranges between accessing the LLM in only $60\%$ to $98\%$ of cases in our tasks.
+The selection of alpha can in theory be done through an extensive hyperparameter search.
+As this becomes very computationally expensive for LLMs, we select $\alpha$ based on Figure~\ref{fig:conformal_performance} in our experiments (see Appendix~\ref{sec:appendix_models}).
+We leave computationally efficient optimization of $\alpha$ for future research.